-- family rejection and subsequent homelessness, either because youth run away or are forced to leave their homes;
+- family rejection and subsequent homelessness, either because youth run away or are forced to leave their homes

-- detention for consensual, age-appropriate, same-sex behavior; or
+- detention for consensual, age-appropriate, same-sex behavior3

-LGBT youth have the right to the same safe conditions and protection from harassment and violence within juvenile justice facilities as their peers3 within these settings.
-However, policies to prevent discrimination, bias, and harassment of LGBT youth are limited, and staff are often not trained to create a safe environment for LGBT youth.4 As a result, many of these youth experience a juvenile justice system that is biased and abusive.
-LGBT youth in juvenile justice settings may experience high levels of verbal, physical, or sexual abuse and humiliation from peers and adults.
+LGBT youth have the right to the same safe conditions and protection from harassment and violence within juvenile justice facilities as their peers.4 However, policies to prevent discrimination, bias, and harassment of LGBT youth are limited, and staff are often not trained to create a safe environment for LGBT youth.5 As a result, many of these youth experience a juvenile justice system that is biased and abusive.
+LGBTQ+ youth in juvenile justice settings may experience high levels of verbal, physical, or sexual abuse and humiliation from peers and adults.

-The Prison Rape Elimination Act (PREA) requires correctional agencies to safely screen, classify, and house individuals who are LGBT or have intersex conditions.
+The Prison Rape Elimination Act (PREA) requires correctional agencies to safely screen, classify, and house individuals who are LGBTQ+ or have intersex conditions.
 PREA mandates the reporting of any sexual behavior among residents and prohibits any sexual behavior by adolescents in residential programs.
 Even touching is reportable.
 Facilities are also responsible for providing access to appropriately trained professionals and medically necessary treatment when an individual requests medical care.

 A Guide for Understanding, Supporting, and Affirming LGBTQI2-S Children, Youth, and Families (PDF, 8 pages)

-This fact sheet serves as a resource to enhance the capacity of state and local administrators and practitioners to improve policies and practices that promote the safe, inclusive treatment of youth who are lesbian, gay, bisexual, and transgender (LGBT) in juvenile justice systems.
+This fact sheet serves as a resource to enhance the capacity of state and local administrators and practitioners to improve policies and practices that promote the safe, inclusive treatment of LGBT youth in juvenile justice systems.
 The document explores the experiences of youth who are LGBT generally, their entry into juvenile justice systems and their experiences in these systems, and recommendations for policy and practice.
 Additional resources to improve juvenile justice services are presented at the end of the document.

 Policy Review and Development Guide: Lesbian, Gay, Bisexual, Transgender, and Intersex Persons in Custodial Settings (PDF, 79 pages)

-1 Majd, Marksamer, & Reyes, 2009
+3 Majd, Marksamer & Reyes, 2009

-3 Estrada & Marksamer, 2006
+4 Estrada & Marksamer, 2006

-4 Estrada & Marksamer, 2006; National Center for Lesbian Rights, 2006
+5 Estrada & Marksamer, 2006; National Center for Lesbian Rights, 2006

-5 Estrada & Marksamer, 2006; Majd et al., 2009; National Center for Lesbian Rights, 2006
+6 Estrada & Marksamer, 2006; Majd, Marksamer & Reyes, 2009; National Center for Lesbian Rights, 2006

-6 Estrada & Marksamer, 2006; Majd et al., 2009
+7 Estrada & Marksamer, 2006; Majd, Marksamer & Reyes, 2009

-7 Estrada & Marksamer, 2006; National Center for Lesbian Rights, 2006
+8 Estrada & Marksamer, 2006; National Center for Lesbian Rights, 2006

 Other Resources on this Topic